 If your business works with an attorney, he or she will charge you top dollar.
 However, he or she will more than likely have associates and junior partners who can handle portions of your job, and yet you will still be charged at a premium.
 You don’t want to get hit with top rates when a less expensive attorney can handle the matter efficiently.
 The same goes with choosing the right IT Outsourcer.
 A team with a mix of junior, mid-level, and senior professionals can give you a quality service commensurate with the task at hand and help keep costs reasonable.

-A good IT outsourcing company will not only provide you the required services needed, but will also act as a consultant to help you develop best practices within your company.
+A good IT outsourcing company (B2B Listings) will not only provide you the required services needed, but will also act as a consultant to help you develop best practices within your company.
 They deal with companies every day in different industries and are exposed to a lot of different practices.
 Ask how they can help you streamline processes and increase your efficiency.

 Make sure you have a dedicated point person to work with to ensure good communication and accountability.
 Poor communication or chain-of-command can crater a relationship quickly.